Do you guarantee your parrot training?

 My budgie (or parakeet) or cockatiel isn’t really a parrot, is he?

 Yes he is!
 He is a member of the Psittaciform order, and he shares the same defining characteristics of his “family” members – a curved beak and zygodactyl feet (two toes pointing forward, two pointing back).
-And, just because he’s small doesn’t mean he isn’t smart – my own cockatiel rivals my Amazons in problem solving ability, and a budgie named Puck holds the world record for largest vocabulary of any bird (1,728 words)!
+And, just because he’s small doesn’t mean he isn’t smart – Joanna’s cockatiel rivals her Amazons in problem solving ability, and a budgie named Puck holds the world record for largest vocabulary of any bird (1,728 words)!